lcnvdl/gms2-networking/README.md

 * **Auto-magic synchronization between objects**. _There is no longer a need to invent new protocols or mess up your code._
 * **Smooth synchronization**. _Latency is hidden by using a smooth value assignment algorithm._
 * **Security layer**. _You can add server-side validations to prevent cheating._
 * **Independent of the network engine**. _You can use a base class to implement your preferred network engine.
-For my own project I used Http 3 sockets!_
+For my own project I used Http2 sockets!_
 * **Easy to use**. _You don't need to know how to handle sockets or buffers._

 ## Diagram